Capita Centre

-Capita Centre, is now known as 9 Castlereagh St Sydney, is a skyscraper in Sydney, Australia.
-Located at 9-11 Castlereagh Street, it is 183 m tall from spire and 158 m tall from roof.
+Capita Centre, now known as 9 Castlereagh Street, is a skyscraper in Sydney, Australia.
+Located at 9–11 Castlereagh Street, it is 183 m tall from spire and 158 m tall from roof.
 The building was designed by Harry Seidler & Associates in 1984 and completed in 1989.
 The building won Royal Australian Institute of Architects (NSW) merit award 1991.

-The structural engineer was Miller, Milston & Ferris and the builder was Civil & Civic.
+Design

+The Capita Centre is rectangular and consists of 31 levels, with a total floor area of 24450 m².
+The building's floor plan was conceptually divided into six square sections.
+At each level only four of these squares were built on, leaving a third of the building hollowed out to its full height by a lightwell.
+This lightwell has a stepped profile, allowing for a diagonal light shaft through the building.
+Palms and fig trees are planted on the resulting upper setbacks of the building.

+The design's stepped hollowing created a laterally unstable structural condition.
+Since no shear-resisting walls were possible, an external vertical truss brace-frame is placed outside the facade.
+The columns and diagonal bracings are encased in curved glass reinforced concrete panels (with Bonnflon coating), giving them smooth cylindrical finishes.
+The truss is topped with a 30-metre retractable flagpole.
+The building's exterior is cladded in polished granite facades.

+A thoroughfare was originally planned to link Castlereagh Street to Angel Place (at Pitt Street), via the forecourt of the building.
+It would have connected with a landscaped transition space at the rear of the building, then lead west to a pathway towards Pitt Street.
+The link was not implemented and is no longer possible, as the land to the west had since been developed.
+The rear space has since been incorporated into a glazed courtyard.

+History

 The building was designed to be the new company headquarters for City Mutual (Life Assurance Society Ltd).
-The land-locked site at 9 Castlereagh St was chosen because of its close proximity to the company's old landmark "City Mutual Building" at 60-66 Hunter St. City Mutual wanted their new headquarters to be lavish, so no expense was spared in the building design.
-In 1987, City Mutual changed its name to Capita.
-The building cost $200m and was opened in 1989.
+The land-locked site at 9 Castlereagh St was chosen because of its close proximity to the company's old landmark City Mutual Life Assurance Building at 60–66 Hunter Street.
+City Mutual wanted their new headquarters to be lavish, so no expense was spared in the building design.
+In 1987, City Mutual changed its name to Capita, which ultimately became the building's namesake.